Just-world fallacy: Violence

 Researchers have looked at how observers react to victims of rape and other violence.
 In a formative experiment on rape and belief in a just world by Linda Carli and colleagues, researchers gave two groups of subjects a narrative about interactions between a man and a woman.
 The description of the interaction was the same until the end; one group received a narrative that had a neutral ending and the other group received a narrative that ended with the man raping the woman.
 Subjects judged the rape ending as inevitable and blamed the woman in the narrative for the rape on the basis of her behavior, but not her characteristics.
-These findings have been replicated repeatedly, including using a rape ending and a 'happy ending' (a marriage proposal).
+These findings have been replicated repeatedly, including using a rape ending and a "happy ending" (a marriage proposal).

 Other researchers have found a similar phenomenon for judgments of battered partners.
 One study found that observers' labels of blame of female victims of relationship violence increase with the intimacy of the relationship.
 Observers blamed the perpetrator only in the least intimate case of violence, in which a male struck an acquaintance.

 Bullying

-Researchers have employed the just-world hypothesis to understand bullying.
+Researchers have employed the just-world fallacy to understand bullying.
 Given other research on beliefs in a just world, it would be expected that observers would derogate and blame bullying victims, but the opposite has been found: individuals high in just-world belief have stronger anti-bullying attitudes.
 Other researchers have found that strong belief in a just world is associated with lower levels of bullying behavior.
 This finding is in keeping with Lerner's understanding of belief in a just world as functioning as a "contract" that governs behavior.
 There is additional evidence that belief in a just world is protective of the well-being of children and adolescents in the school environment, as has been shown for the general population.